GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 hero: hero.png
 alt: A logo of Portals
 description: |
-  Portals is a new HTML element that can help you keep your front-end simple while allowing seamless navigations with custom transitions.
+  Portals are a new HTML element that can help you keep your front-end simple while allowing seamless navigations with custom transitions.
 In this article we will walk through how to creatively use Portals to improve the user experience on the Web.
 tags:
   - post
   - portals